projectsveltos/sveltos/docs/events/example_cross_cluster_configuration.md

 So at this point now a pod in the cluster-api provisioned cluster can reach the service in the GKE cluster.

-Let's create namespace policy-demo and a busybox pod in the cluster-api provisioned cluster:
+Let us create a namespace policy-demo and a busybox pod in the cluster-api provisioned cluster:

 ```yaml
 apiVersion: v1